Yarpii-Tech/modPack/DZE_Server_Config/readme.md

 ;WSField = Worldspace
 ```

-;If using OFFICIAL hive, the settings in this section have no effect, as it will clean up by itself
+If using OFFICIAL hive, the settings in this section have no effect, as it will clean up by itself
 ### [Objects]
-;Which table should the objects be stored and fetched from ?
+Which table should the objects be stored and fetched from ?
 ```
 ;Table = Object_DATA
 ```